-Soil mixing, also known as mass stabilisation, mechanically combines the soil with a binding agent, often dry cement powder or a cement/lime mix, to create columns of higher-cohesion soil through the liquefiable soil layer.
+Soil mixing involves mechanically combining the soil with a binding agent, often dry cement powder, to create columns of higher-cohesion soil through the liquefiable soil layer.
 As well as stabilising the treated material, the mixed soil also reinforces the surrounding soil.

 Soil mixing is most often used with soft silty soils.
 Because they are easier to mix, the technique is easier to use with cohesionless soil than cohesive soil.
-Large rocks and boulders can also be a problem on some sites.
+Large rocks and boulders can be a particular problem.